Xzotl42/arm5e/website/UserGuide/Long term activities.md

 ### Spell learning and spell invention

 Those activities are not available directly, you must schedule them from a laboratory.
-See [[Laboratory activities]]
+See [[Laboratories]]

 -   Editable source quality: no